QR code: QR code payment

 QR codes can be used to store bank account information or credit card information, or they can be specifically designed to work with particular payment provider applications.
 There are several trial applications of QR code payments across the world.
-In developing countries including China, India QR code payment is a very popular and convenient method of making payments.
-Since Alipay designed a QR code payment method in 2011, mobile payment has been quickly adopted in China.
-As of 2018, around 83% of all payments were made via mobile payment.

 In November 2012, QR code payments were deployed on a larger scale in the Czech Republic when an open format for payment information exchange – a Short Payment Descriptor – was introduced and endorsed by the Czech Banking Association as the official local solution for QR payments.
 In 2013, the European Payment Council provided guidelines for the EPC QR code enabling SCT initiation within the Eurozone.

+In September 2016, the Reserve Bank of India (RBI) launched the eponymously named BharatQR, a common QR code jointly developed by all the four major card payment companies – National Payments Corporation of India that runs RuPay cards along with Mastercard, Visa, and American Express.
+It will also have the capability of accepting payments on the Unified Payments Interface (UPI) platform.

 In 2017, Singapore created a task force including government agencies such as the Monetary Authority of Singapore and Infocomm Media Development Authority to spearhead a system for e-payments using standardized QR code specifications.
 These specific dimensions are specialized for Singapore.
 The e-payment system, Singapore Quick Response Code (SGQR), essentially merges various QR codes into one label that can be used by both parties in the payment system.
 This allows for various banking apps to facilitate payments between multiple customers and a merchant that displays a single QR code.
 The SGQR scheme is co-owned by MAS and IMDA.
 A single SGQR label contains e-payments and combines multiple payment options.
 People making purchases can scan the code and see which payment options the merchant accepts.